Monte San Costanzo

 This peack of San Costanzo offers a 360 degree panorama of the entire territory of Massa Lubrense, from the Gulf of Naples to the Gulf of Salerno, with the majestic Vesuvius, the islands of Ischia and Procida.
 Take a tour around the church to admire it all.

 The church of Saint Costanzo was founded in the second half of the sixteenth century by the families of Termini.
-Unfortunately, the church is almost always closed to the public, except for the procession of 14 May, when hundreds of people climb the Monte San Costanzo for the Holy Mass.
+Unfortunately, the church is almost always closed to the public, with the exception of the procession on May 14, when hundreds of faithful bring there the statue of the Saint from the Church of Termini.
 In July, the golden statue of the saint is returned to its original home, the church of the Termini, with the music of the town band and spectacular fireworks.

 Going back through the steps and the pinewood you will reach the other peak, called Monte Croce, higher than the other and a privileged panoramic point too, it overlooks the promontory of Punta Campanella and, on the right, the enchanting island of Capri.